-Table 38.Deepest Package C-State Available
+Table 37.
+Deepest Package C-State Available

-U/H-Series Processor Resolution Number of Displays PSR Enabled PSR Disabled Up to 5120x3200 60Hz 3 Single PC10 PC8 Notes: 1.
-All Deep states are with Display ON.
-2. The deepest C-state has variance, dependent various parameters such SW and Platform devices.
+PS-Series Processor Resolution Number of Displays PSR Enabled PSR Disabled Up to 5120x3200 60Hz Single PC10 PC8 Notes: 1.
+All Deep states are with D 2.
+The deepest C-state has v devices.
+1 , ous parameters such S W and Platform Partial data based on Pre-Silicon estimation, expected to be update in a future datasheet release.

-11.5 Processor Graphics Power Management
+12.5 Processor Graphics Power Management

-11.5.1 Memory Power Savings Technologies
+12.5.1 Memory Power Savings Technologies

-Intel[®] Rapid Memory Power Management (Intel[®] RMPM)
+Intel® Rapid Memory Power Management (Intel® RMPM)

-Intel[®] Rapid Memory Power Management (Intel[®] RMPM) conditionally places memory into self-refresh when the processor is in package C3 or deeper power state to allow the system to remain in the deeper power states longer for memory not reserved for graphics memory.
-Intel[®] RMPM functionality depends on graphics/display state (relevant only when processor graphics is being used), as well as memory traffic patterns generated by other connected I/O devices.
+Intel® Rapid Memory Power Management (Intel® RMPM) conditionally places memory into self-refresh when the processor is in package C3 or deeper power state to allow the system to remain in the deeper power states longer for memory not reserved for graphics memory.
+Intel® RMPM functionality depends on graphics/display state (relevant only when processor graphics is being used), as well as memory traffic patterns generated by other connected I/O devices.

-11.5.2 Display Power Savings Technologies
+12.5.2 Display Power Savings Technologies

-Intel[®] Seamless Display Refresh Rate Switching Technology (Intel[®] SDRRS Technology) with eDP Port
+Intel® Seamless Display Refresh Rate Switching Technology (Intel® SDRRS Technology) with eDP\ Port

-Intel[®] DRRS provides a mechanism where the monitor is placed in a slower refresh rate (the rate at which the display is updated).
+Intel® DRRS provides a mechanism where the monitor is placed in a slower refresh rate (the rate at which the display is updated).
 The system is smart enough to know that the user is not displaying either 3D or media like a movie where specific refresh rates are required.
 The technology is very useful in an environment such as a plane where the user is in battery mode doing E-mail, or other standard office applications.
 It is also useful where the user may be viewing web pages or social media sites while in battery mode.

-Intel[®] Display Power Saving Technology (Intel[®] DPST) 8.0
+Intel® Display Power Saving Technology (Intel® DPST) 8.0

-The Intel[®] DPST technique achieves back-light power savings while maintaining a good visual experience.
+The Intel® DPST technique achieves back-light power savings while maintaining a good visual experience.
 This is accomplished by adaptively enhancing the displayed image while decreasing the back-light brightness simultaneously.
 The goal of this technique is to provide equivalent end-user-perceived image quality at a decreased back-light power level.

-- The original (input) image produced by the operating system or application is analyzed by the Intel[®] DPST subsystem.
-An interrupt to Intel[®] DPST software is generated whenever a meaningful change in the image attributes is detected.
-(A meaningful change is when the Intel[®] DPST determines if the brightness of the displaying images and the image enhancement and back-light control needs to be altered.) - 2.
-Intel[®] DPST subsystem applies an image-specific enhancement to increase image brightness. - 3.
+- The original (input) image produced by the operating system or application is analyzed by the Intel® DPST subsystem.
+An interrupt to Intel® DPST software is generated whenever a meaningful change in the image attributes is detected.
+(A meaningful change is when the Intel® DPST determines if the brightness of the displaying images that the image enhancement and back-light control needs to be altered.) - 2.
+Intel® DPST subsystem applies an image-specific enhancement to increase image brightness. - 3.
 A corresponding decrease to the back-light brightness is applied simultaneously to produce an image with similar user-perceived quality (such as brightness) as the original image.

-Intel[®] OLED Power Saving Technology (Intel[®] OPST) 1.1
+Intel® OLED Power Saving Technology (Intel® OPST) 1.1

-Intel[®] OPST solution uses same HW infrastructure as Intel[®] DPST.
-Frames are processed using frame change threshold based interrupt mechanism similar to Intel[®] DPST.
-Intel[®] OPST SW algorithm determines which pixels in the frame should be dimmed to save power keeping visual quality (such as contrast, color) impact to acceptable level.
+Intel® OPST solution uses same HW infrastructure as Intel® DPST.
+Frames are processed using frame change threshold based interrupt mechanism similar to Intel® DPST.
+Intel® OPST SW algorithm determines which pixels in the frame should be dimmed to save power keeping visual quality (such as contrast, color) impact to acceptable level.
 Since there is no backlight for OLED panels, the power savings come solely from pixel dimming.

-Intel[®] Low Refresh Rate (Intel[®] LRR)
+Intel® Low Refresh Rate (Intel® LRR)

-Intel[®] LRR is combination of PSR2 and Dynamic Refresh Rate Switching.
-Intel[®] LRR uses two mechanisms for switching the refresh rate:
+Intel® LRR is combination of PSR2 and Dynamic Refresh Rate Switching.
+Intel® LRR uses two mechanisms for switching the refresh rate: